 The sentence suggested here seems fine, but the one on the lesson page is really strange: ¿Cuántas muñecas te adquiere tu abu?

-Adquirir is a Spanish verb meaning, among other things, "to purchase."
+Adquirir is a Spanish verb meaning "to acquire" which can be used to mean "to purchase."
 Abu is a common short form for grandma/pa.
 The entire sentence is a valid translation, but a less common one.
 It was shown to you as a suggested correct answer because Duolingo parsed your answer and decided this was the closest acceptable answer to what you submitted.

 Yeah... so after I tried "¿Cuántas muñecas te compra tu abuelo?", got it "wrong", cut and pasted in the weird Duo answer... it suggested another answer is "¿Cuántas muñecas te compra tu abuelo?"...?!

 I have read that when a direct object pronoun and an indirect object pronoun are both used in the same sentence, the indirect object pronoun always comes first.
 Therefore, "te" would have to come before "tu".
 It all looks very confusing to me, but this is the only thing I've come across which would explain why "Cuántas muñecas tu abuelo te compra?" was marked as incorrect for me.
 Any explanation from someone who actually knows would be greatly appreciated.

 The "tu" in this sentence (or any other) is not an object pronoun.
 It's the informal possessive adjective in the second person singular form.
 It belongs before the noun it's modifying.
 The "tu abuelo" belongs after the verb because it's clarifying or emphasizing who is performing the action ("compra").

 Thank you for helping me to understand why I got it wrong.
 Usually I can figure out where I made my mistake, but this one really had me stumped.